 It only takes one or two losers to wreck a portfolio.
 Cramer devotes significantly more time to analyzing the losers than the winners, because the winners tend to take care of themselves.

 That is why he recommended that investors take the loss on a stock before it gets hideous.

 "Don't buy into the notion that you can't sell until it comes back, and then you promise not to do it again.
 That is how losers think," Cramer said.

 The flipside is true, too.
 Gains won't be realized until a stock is actually sold, and many investors are reluctant to sell because they don't' want to pay taxes.
 Gains not taken are losses that will be taken, Cramer said.

 The biggest mistake Cramer sees investors make is thinking they are supposed to be fully invested at all times.
 Heck, some money managers have even told him that they are supposed to have all their money in stocks.

 Having cash on hand when a market correction occurs is the key to protecting a portfolio, Cramer says.
 Sometimes the market will stink, and there is nothing to do but just sit in cash.

 Some of the best stocks in the industry require investors to do nothing.
-Sometimes it can do nothing for ages, and rack up small gains over time.
+Sometimes they can do nothing for ages, racking up small gains over time.